Witiko/doctoral-thesis/main.md

 English word similarity and open-domain question answering tasks and equally as accurate on the English word analogy task.
 With the quantized language model, we can approximate the similarity between a pair of token embeddings using fast bitwise arithmetic.
-However, the speed and accuracy of these approximations had not been evaluated.
+However, the speed and accuracy of these approximate similarity measures had not been evaluated.

 #### Experiments